 Special considerations for the 993 Turbo Variant and smoking at startup:

-Although some folks feel a little smoke at strtup is a big problem, an ocasional plume of smoke at startup especially if the car has been sitting for a while is normal for these cars, and should be of no great concern.
+Although some folks feel a little smoke at startup is a big problem, an occasional plume of smoke at startup especially if the car has been sitting for a while is normal for these cars and should be of no great concern.
 In any event, if the smoking still bothers you there are options to potentially minimize oil smoking at startup on the Turbo 964/993.

 One theory is when at rest some oil may backflow into the turbo lubricating system and can cause a small quantity of oil to leak internally to the turbos.
 This oil will burn at startup making for a blue plume of smoke.
 Some argue that this is not plausible because at startup the turbos are cold and any oil present will not be hot enough to initially burn and cause immediate smoking.
 Another theory is that oil vent hoses leading from the turbo and or the oil tank to the intake discharge a small amount oil vapor that condenses on the inside of the intake manifold and this oil is immediatly injested and burns at start-up causing the plume.
 In any event here is what some have done to minimize smoking at startup.